 The two-level learning center is available 24 hours/day for all trainees.
 The lower level includes the library and a small kitchen.
 The upper level features a lounge where residents can meet and relax, as well as a computer lab with access to all necessary institutional computer programs.
 The program also provides access to STATdx, a comprehensive decision support tool with “Google-like” search capabilities, and eAnatomy, a web-based radiologic atlas of the human body composed largely of cross sectional CT and MR imaging.

 Residents receive free software that enables access to MIR’s computer network from home using a high-speed Internet connection.

-Fellows receive three weeks of scheduled vacation per academic year (July 1 through June 30).
+Fellows receive four weeks of scheduled vacation per academic year (July 1 through June 30).